-Airbags supplement the protection provided by safety belts by distributing the force of the impact more evenly over the occupant's body.
+Airbags supplement the protection provided by seat belts by distributing the force of the impact more evenly over the occupant's body.

 But airbags would not help in many types of collisions, primarily because the occupant's motion is not toward those airbags.
-See When Should an Airbag Inflate? \$\dip\$ 61.
+See When Should an Airbag Inflate?

-Airbags should never be regarded as anything more than a supplement to safety belts.
+Airbags should never be regarded as anything more than a supplement to seat belts.